RRResident/ES6-plus-features/ES6.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters)

-'Rest' refers to remaining arguments passed to a function.
-In ES5 you'd end up with messy unreadable Array prototype functions to make this happen, but ES6:
+'Rest' refers to remaining arguments passed to a function consider the following function:

 ```javascript
 function f(a, b, ...restOfArgs) {
     // ...
 }
 ```

+The first two arguments passed to this function would be referenced as `a` and `b`, whilst any numner of additional arguments would be accessible as an array referenced as `restOfArgs`.

 ## Spread operator !!